pauldmccarthy/fslpy/README.md

 Tests
 -----

-To run the tests, install `pytest` and `coverage`, and then run:
+To run the tests, install `pytest` and `pytest-cov`, and then run:

-       python setup.py test --addopts="-v --niters=50 --cov=fsl --cov-report=html"
+       python setup.py test

 A code coverage report will be generated in `htmlcov/`.